andrerocker/frontweb-fia23/README.md

 ## FIA23 Frontend

+#### Running the project

-To start the project locally run: `start-project` script
+To start the project locally run: `start-project`, and go to http://localhost:8000/